-At the national level, unemployment declined to 4.0 percent at June 30, 2018.
-Unemployment in the City of Tulsa was 4.2 percent at the end of fiscal year 2018 compared to 4.9 percent at the end of fiscal year 2017.
-The downturn in the oil and gas industry has affected the local unemployment rate but the Authority still has a consistent accounts receivable collection rate.
+At the national level, unemployment declined to 3.7 percent at June 30, 2019.
+Unemployment in the City of Tulsa was 3.2 percent at the end of fiscal year 2019 compared to 4.2 percent at the end of fiscal year 2018.
+The Authority continues to have consistent accounts receivable collections.

-In setting its 2019 operating budget, the Authority considered many factors which impact the Authority's operations and delivery of services.
-The 2019 budgeted outlays are expected to increase approximately 3.3 percent, and revenues are expected to increase 1 percent.
+In setting its 2020 operating budget, the Authority considered many factors which impact the Authority's operations and delivery of services.
+The 2020 budgeted outlays are expected to decrease approximately 1.6 percent, and revenues are expected to increase .4 percent.